uabrc/researcher_facing_readthedocs/source/slurm/sbatch_usage.rst

 ------------------------

 - Node: A subdivision of the cluster that contains multiple cores.

   - Login nodes: Controls user access to Cheaha.
 Low count and shared among all users.
 DO NOT RUN JOBS ON THE LOGIN NODE

   - Compute nodes: Dedicated nodes for running user jobs.

 - Core: A single CPU
 - Partition: A job queue to submit your job to.
 Different partitions have different resource limits and priority.
+- Job: Any single or combination of commands that require computational resources to perform.
+Can be interactive or submitted to the scheduler.
 - Batch jobs: Scripts to submit to the SLURM scheduler.
 Should run with no user input or graphical user interface (GUI).
+Replicates commands in an order you would run them on the command line.

 Basic Slurm Directives
 ----------------------